 8. Keep the Reader On Their Toes

 Infinity War was okay at this.
 But it did manage to do it.

 This links back to my previous point on never completely extinguishing hope.
 Giving the heroes minor victories means that there is a near equal chance of the heroes winning, versus the villain winning.
 Because both the villain and the heroes have a chance at victory, the audience doesn’t know what to expect and can only find out by continuing to watch the movie / read the book.

 How is this good?
 It means the reader reads on, the audience doesn’t change channels or fall asleep in the movie theater.

 This can also be done by incorporating the element of surprise.
 For example, films in the horror genre like to accomplish this via jumpscares.
-But unless you write horror, I do not recommend using that specific device.
-Rather, in writing, you have the art of the plot twist.
+In writing, you have the art of the plot twist.

 Plot twists can be a little tricky, but as long as you take care to foreshadow them well, they should turn out fine.
 Infinity War did not contain any major plot twists, but not all stories need them.

 Merely making sure the plot isn’t predictable can be enough to keep your readers unsure of what is going to happen next.
 Or *cough* throw some characters into some walls *cough*